fahuamancaja/TandemTrivia/README.md

 ## Project Status
  Complete for version 1.
 Needs work on reiterating instead of statically creating data within tabs in Angular.
  Need to add loading screen to provide user an indication of data loading.

+ Next version will add Learn More link to direct to Tandem.
+ Will also work on randomizing answer buttons

 ## License
  [MIT](https://choosealicense.com/licenses/mit/)